alanng10/BinaryExecutePlat/Docue/a.md

 Binary Execute Plat executes binary in a format.

-The format includes binary format and op code kind.
+The format includes binary format, op code kind, kernel call kind and kernel call format.

 Any binary in the format can be executed on the plat.